Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Dhubh

 This dark prayer was one of the most difficult to divine.
-From what I've gathered, it attacks the supplicant's enemeis in some way.
+From what I've gathered, it attacks the supplicant's enemies in some way.

 #### Spion Chadul and Spion Dubhaimid